Stories

 Children and Youth prove that simple acts of caring change our world.

-I MATTER, YOU MATTER: Let’s Start the Conversation
+I Matter, You Matter: Let’s Start the Conversation

-The Caring Coins were an important tangible part of the I MATTER, YOU MATTER: Let’s Start the Conversation Program initiated by the YANAF (You Are Never Foundation) was designed to start the conversation that each person matters.
-A positive approach to bullying, it was the result of brainstorming with over 720 students about ways to open the door to conversation about caring and respect for self and each other.
-The students themselves came up with the questions which they felt could improve communications with kids, faculty, with family members and others to share about themselves, each other, their dreams and how they can make a difference in our world.
-The I Matter, You Matter: Let’s Start the Conversation Program was implemented in many schools throughout Vermont, the country and some around the world.
+“Let’s Start the Conversation” was the result of brainstorming with over 720 students who were looking for ways to initiate a dialogue about caring and respect for self and each other.
+The students themselves came up with their own questions meant to kickstart a dialogue with kids, faculty, family members, and others.
+The goal: to foster a safe environment from which they could talk about themselves, each other, their dreams, and how they can make a difference in our world.
+The “I Matter, You Matter: Let’s Start the Conversation” Program was implemented in many schools throughout Vermont, the US, with even one in England where some students created their own programs.

 Abby’s Story about bullying and how she shared “I matter, You matter, Let’s Start the Conversation” at her school illustrates how it worked: